- Windows Media Player has been the built-in video player for Windows for many years now.

 Sometimes the best and fastest way to fix a faulty program that is giving you headaches is to simply replace it with a better alternative, and that is the main reasoning behind this solution.

 If you’re still having problems with Windows Media Player, perhaps it would be a good idea to switch to a different media player.
-CyberLink PowerDVD is an amazing media player with a wide array of features, so you might want to try it out if you can’t fix this problem.
+Third-party media players usually come with more features than built-in ones.

 2. Enable Now Playing window